pirafrank/fpiracom/_posts/2016-01-08-azure-attach-vhds.md

 ---
 layout: post
+title: Azure, add a new drive to a Linux VM
-title: A beginner guide to attach a new VHD to a Linux VM in Azure
+subtitle: A beginner guide to attach a new virtual drive to a Linux virtual machine
 categories: cloud
+description: A beginner guide to attach a new virtual drive to a Linux virtual machine
+keywords: microsoft,azure,drive,virtual machine,drive,vhd
 ---

-Azure is here and we want to deploy lots of virtual machines and attach them even more hard drives.
+Microsoft Azure is here and we want to deploy lots of virtual machines and attach them even more drives.

 First, we need to attach a new drive.
 Go to [portal.azure.com](http://portal.azure.com), then look for your virtual machine of choice in the *Virtual Machines* menu.